Govindgarh, Rajasthan: Demographics

 Govindgarh is a Census Town city in district of Jaipur, Rajasthan.
 The Govindgarh Census Town has population of 7,735 of which 3,960 are males while 3,775 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 1079 which is 13.95% of total population of Govindgarh (CT).
-In Govindgarh Census Town, Female Sex Ratio is of 953 against state average of 928.
-Moreover, Child Sex Ratio in Govindgarh is around 838 compared to Rajasthan state average of 888.
-Literacy rate of Govindgarh city is 79.73% higher than state average of 66.11%.
-In Govindgarh, Male literacy is around 90.42% while female literacy rate is 68.75%.
+The population of children aged 0-6 is 1079 which is 13.95% of total population of Govindgarh (CT).
+In Govindgarh Census Town, the female sex ratio is 953 against state average of 928.
+Moreover, the child sex ratio in Govindgarh is around 838 compared to Rajasthan state average of 888.
+The literacy rate of Govindgarh city is 79.73% higher than the state average of 66.11%.
+In Govindgarh, male literacy is around 90.42% while the female literacy rate is 68.75%.

 Govindgarh Census Town has total administration over 1,331 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.